BLG2/Downloader/README.md

 3. Click "Convert" to process the file.

 ### Demo App
 You can use the demo application without compiling the source code.
-Download the `DemoApp.exe` from the releases section and run it to test the features.
+Download the [Downloader Demo.zip](Downloader/DemoApp) from the releases section and run it to test the features.

 ## License